River Aeron

 The River Aeron (Afon Aeron) is a small river in Ceredigion, Wales, that flows into Cardigan Bay at Aberaeron.
 It is also referred to on some older maps as the River Ayron.

 Etymology

 The name of the river means "battle" or "slaughter" and derives from the Middle Welsh aer with the same meaning.
 Aeron is believed to have been a Welsh god of war.
 Past interpretations of the name have included that of William Owen Pughe, who in his Dictionary of the Welsh Language believed Aeron meant "queen of brightness".
 Aeron can also mean berries, fruit and grain.
-It’s a word that suggests the fruitfulness of the autumn harvest in a valley of plenty.
+It is a word that suggests the fruitfulness of the autumn harvest in a valley of plenty.